ChigozieCO/altschool-capstone-project/README.md

 Before I provision my EKS cluster and deploy my application I decided to go ahead and configure HTTPS using Let's Encrypt.
 I did this using terraform as well, using the Kubernetes provider and the kubectl provider.

-You can find the terraform scripts for this deployment in the [terraform directory here](./terraform/)
+You can find the terraform scripts for this deployment in the [K8s-terraform directory here](./k8s-terraform/)

 ===============> bp 7